Steve McMichael: World Wrestling Federation (1995)

-After the end of his NFL career, he appeared at ringside in the WWF for Lawrence Taylor at WrestleMania XI on April 2, 1995, in Hartford, Connecticut.
-Taylor was wrestling Bam Bam Bigelow and there were several football players at ringside to keep wrestlers from interfering in the match.
-During the March 20 episode of Monday Night Raw, McMichael provided guest commentary with Vince McMahon and would later brawl with Kama Mustafa, one of Bigelow's comrades.
-The fight was all over the arena floor and almost into the stands, knocking over the broadcast table, soon being broken up by personnel.
-Taylor ended up winning the later match.
+Following the conclusion of his NFL career, McMichael appeared at ringside for Lawrence Taylor during WrestleMania XI on April 2, 1995, in Hartford, Connecticut.
+Taylor competed against Bam Bam Bigelow, and several football players were present at ringside to prevent interference from other wrestlers.
+On the March 20, 1995, episode of Monday Night Raw, McMichael provided guest commentary alongside Vince McMahon.
+During the broadcast, he became involved in a brawl with Kama Mustafa, an associate of Bigelow.
+The altercation spilled across the arena floor, knocking over the broadcast table before being broken up by event staff.
+Taylor ultimately defeated Bigelow in their match at WrestleMania XI.